Promo!

 Formica sanguinea – Colony with Queen and Workers

-Slave ants capable of raiding F. fusca and other Formica in order to enslave captured workers still in cocoons!
-An extraordinary mix to observe in captivity.
+Slave ants capable of raiding F. fusca and other Formica in order to enslave the workers captured while still in cocoons!
+A rarity to observe in captivity.

 SKU: 237 Category: